otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/02-frontend-module/12-component-testing.md

  *
  * 1. Using the render() function to virtually render the Login component in the testing environment
  * 2. Get the button element by its role
- * 3. Test is the button element exists in the document, i.e., when the Login component is rendered */ test("button should be rendered", () => {
+ * 3. Test if the button element exists in the document, i.e., when the Login component is rendered */ test("button should be rendered", () => {
   render(<Login />);